marctrem/usbarmory-wiki-fork/External-resources.md

 * [Christopher](https://yawnbox.com/index.php/about) published a [guide](https://yawnbox.com/index.php/2015/12/02/configuring-a-usb-armory-as-a-reverse-ssh-server-via-tor-hidden-service/) on configuring the USB armory as a reverse SSH server via Tor hidden service.

-* [Julien Desfossez](https://github.com/jdesfossez) published a [guide](https://github.com/jdesfossez/usbarmory/wiki/Preparing-a-Ubuntu-FDE-microSD-image) on manually preparing an Ubuntu image for the USB armory with a full disk encryption and signed boot image.
+* [Julien Desfossez](https://github.com/jdesfossez) published a [guide](https://github.com/jdesfossez/usbarmory/wiki/Preparing-a-Ubuntu-FDE-microSD-image) on manually preparing a Ubuntu image for the USB armory with a full disk encryption and signed boot image.

 * [Vince Cali](https://twitter.com/0x56) [ported](https://github.com/darwin-on-arm/xnu/commit/410a687039bbbd35b703e1ead996080fae51a887) Darwin on the USB armory, a detailed writeup with build instruction is available [here](http://embeddedideation.com/2016/02/08/darwin-on-armory/).